15 Things to do in Prince Edward Island

 Cavendish Beach

-This is one of the most popular beaches on the island, mostly because Cavendish is the center of “Anne of Green Gables” attractions and thus one of the busiest tourist towns.
-Despite the fact that it is so popular it rarely feels overcrowded.
-The beach has really red sand (don’t wear a white suit or it might be permanently stained) and decent sized waves.
+This is one of the most popular beaches on the island, mainly because Cavendish is the center of “Anne of Green Gables” attractions and thus one of the busiest tourist towns.
+Even though it is so popular, it rarely feels overcrowded.
+The beach has red sand (don’t wear a white suit, or it might be permanently stained) and decent-sized waves.
 There is a swimming area cordoned off with a lifeguard, making it a great place to take your kids.

 Tips:

-- There is also wheelchair ramp that goes down to the seashore.
+- There is also a wheelchair ramp that goes down to the seashore.

 - There are restrooms and shower facilities.